abordones/proyecto-flp-1/README.md

 Building this system requires some dependencies, this are required and must be installed separately.

 ### GO
-- all versions of Go for Windows are available on https://golang.google.cn/doc/install
+- All versions of Go for Windows are available on https://golang.google.cn/doc/install
 - Download the Golang according to your system architecture and get go1.19.3 version
 - Execute the downloaded archive file and wherever you want to install this.
 - To check if your device is installed, go to the Command line an run the following command: